-Apply pressure to the guide shaft in the appropriate direction to correct the misalignment and re-test on the flat surface.
+Apply pressure in the appropriate direction to correct the misalignment and re-test on the flat surface.
 Pay special attention to insure that the readjustments have not loosened the shafts in the mounting bar.
 If necessary, re-tighten, using the rubber pad and either your fingers or pliers to achieve firm tightness.